enewe101/nginx-boiler/README.md

 	ubuntu box into a server for your new app.
 Just make a few needed changes in various places marked by "TODO"s.

-5) Edit `.env.dev` to reflect your project's name and your domain name.
+5) Edit `.env` to reflect your project's name and your domain name.
 There are three versions of your domain name:
     1. your actual domain name, which should resolve to your production server;
     2. your development domain name, which should be like your production